 For companies to prosper in today’s economy and job market, locating and holding onto the best talent is crucial.

-Turnover can be costly and the maddening thing is employers have a lot of control over the rate at which people leave their company.
+Turnover can be costly.
 Minimizing turnover is particularly vital for small companies and nonprofits that must contend with big companies that have big budgets.

 The value of an employee

-In order to think about the true costs of turnover, it’s essential to start by determining how much the average employee is worth.
-Most staff members start out as a “cost” to their employer, as they are generally less productive than their more experienced colleagues, make more mistakes and require constant training.
-Over time, assuming the proper training and procedures are in place, employees become more valuable – ultimately becoming an integral part of the company.
+In order to think about the true costs of turnover, it’s essential to start by determining how much the average employee costs to employ.
+Most staff begin their time with a new company as a “cost” to their employer, while they are onboarded and acclimating, they are essentially less productive, have a larger learning curve and require training without adding to the bottomline.
+However, with proper training and a supportive workplace, the employee will begin to show a return on the investment, becoming an integral part of the company.

 If your staff had been running at peak production capacity, a departure means overtime, which can quickly lead to employees being overworked.
 Morale can begin to fall as staff members are stretched thin.
 This can perpetuate a cycle of turnover as burned out employees start looking for new jobs.